Investigate the Cause of Your TMJ

 Get Diagnosed and Get Back to Pain-Free Living

-Dr. Nancy Nehawandian of Top Down Dental in San Jose trained in neuromuscular dentistry.
+Dr. Nancy Nehawandian, of Top Down Dental in Los Gatos, is trained in neuromuscular dentistry.
 She uses state-of-the-art electronic instruments to diagnose your TMJ disorder and non-invasive corrective TMJ treatments to eliminate your pain and other symptoms in our San Jose area office.
-Once the harmony and balance of your teeth, and jaw are restored, your painful TMJ symptoms will fade away into a distant memory.
+Once the harmony and balance of your teeth, and jaw are restored, your painful TMJ symptoms will improve, if not fade away completely.
 Contact our office online, or call us at (408) 354-5600.